Yainer Diaz Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 10th in the league.

-- The Angels have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.
+- The Angels' 4.48 team ERA ranks 22nd among all MLB pitching staffs.

 - Angels pitchers combine to rank 18th in baseball in home runs given up (106 total, 1.2 per game).

-- The righty last appeared in relief on Tuesday, July 4, when he tossed five innings against the San Diego Padres, allowing five earned runs while giving up seven hits.
+- The left-hander last pitched on Sunday against the Los Angeles Dodgers, when he went 3 1/3 innings, allowing seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.